-The last field of interest is the “Validator” drop-down which is used to select the Validator this Rule will apply against its selected nodes.
+The last field of interest is the “Validator” drop-down which is used to select the Validator, this Rule will apply against its selected nodes.
 As we have no Validators yet defined, the user should click the “Edit Validators…” button at the bottom-left of the screen.
 This will raise the Validators List dialog:

 This dialog is similar in function to the Processors List dialog in the eiConsole.
-The user may add, remove, and arbitrarily re-order Validators.
+The user may add, remove and arbitrarily re-order Validators.
 To add a new Validator, simply click the “Add Validator” button to raise a dialog for selecting from available Validator types.
 We’ll select the “Schema Validator” for our purposes:

-There are a number of Validators available “out of the box.”
+There are a number of Validators available out-of-the-box.
 Most of these vary between evaluating the given context node against some configuration (such as the “Date Validator,” which ensures that a node’s text content conforms to a date format) or evaluating the node or entire document against a more complex structure (such as the “Schema Validator,” “Generic XSLT Validator,” “Schematron Validator,” etc).
-The user therefore has the option of defining the validation entirely using the Model Editor and discrete Validators for each node within the Rule tree or passing the document in its entirety to existing artifacts, such as XSLT, XSD, and Schematron files.
+The user, therefore, has the option of defining the validation entirely using the Model Editor and discrete Validators for each node within the Rule tree or passing the document in its entirety to existing artifacts, such as XSLT, XSD, and Schematron files.

 With the Schema Validator selected, the user may now configure it by providing a schema location and options regarding what portions of the source document to use as well as the model:

-The “Schema File” field expects a file system path to a XSD to be used for schema validation.
+The “Schema File” field expects a file system path to an XSD to be used for schema validation.
 While this path is relative to the Model’s eventual file representation, the Model file can be placed in any directory and referenced arbitrarily.
 For this reason, it is generally preferable to provide an absolute location.
 We’ll point this to “C:\people.xsd,” the source for which should have been provided with this tutorial.